 2.2 Māori Health

-Refer to the tier one Mental Health and Addiction Specialist Services service specification.
+Refer to the tier one Mental Health and Addiction Services service specification.

 In addition, the Services will reflect the concept of whanau ora - seeking to achieve maximum wellbeing for Māori.

 3. Service Users

 The Service Users will be women of any age who are pregnant or contemplating pregnancy or in the first year postpartum and their infant(s), who are most severely affected by a mental health disorder or have a history of or are suspected of a serious mental health disorder, risking disruption of the mother infant relationship.